beefyfinance/beefy-blog/content/articles/introducing-our-brand-new-moonbeam-vaults.en.md

 ![](/uploads/moonbeam-1.png)

-### How does supporting Moonbeam support BIFI holders?
+### How does supporting Moonbeam impacts BIFI holders?

-If you’ve read any of our articles before, you know what’s coming. **There will only ever be 80,000 BIFI in existence ever.** Holding BIFI gives you a share of the platform revenue, and more chains mean more revenue to share.
-This fact also puts buying pressure on BIFI, so it’s a win-win situation for the Cowmoonity.
+If you’ve read any of our articles before, you know what’s coming. **There will only ever be 80,000 BIFI in existence ever.** Holding BIFI gives you a share of the platform revenue, and more chains mean more revenue streams.
+This fact puts buying pressure on BIFI, so it’s a win-win situation for the Cowmoonity.